Shalini8310/REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR/README.md

 MENTOR: NEELA SANTOSH

 PROJECT DESCRIPTION

 A real-time web application that allows multiple users to edit and collaborate on the same document simultaneously.
-Built using React.js (Vite) for the frontend and Node.js + Express.js + Socket.IO for the backend to enable live updates and seamless communication.
+Built using React.js (Vite) for the frontend and Node.js + Express.js + Socket.IO for the backend to enable live updates and seamless communication..

 🔹 Tech Stack